Jeffcw96/blog/content/post/useEffect/index.md

 +++
 author = "Jeff Chang"
 title = "useEffect Hook"
-date = "2020-12-27"
+date = "2021-01-03"
 description = "useEffect is very useful especially when we wanted to execute blocks of code after the component has rendered.
-By default, effects run after every completed render, but you can also define to fire them only when certain values have changed which is good for the optimization." tags = [
+By default, effects run after every completed render, but we can also define to fire them only when certain values have changed which is good for the optimization." tags = [
     "react"
 ]
 categories = [
     "React","Javascript"
 ]
+image = "cover.jpg"
 +++

 ## Declaration